evangipson/developer-pro-tips/README.md

 - Separate your concerns
   - Write display logic in CSS, write behavior logic in JavaScript, write out DOM structure in HTML.
   - You don't want to call in a JavaScript guy to change an image color, and you don't want to call a CSS guy to add and remove a class from an element conditionally.
+- Use for loops when adding and/or removing items from the collection or when the index needs special attention.
+  - Conversely, use foreach loops when you don't need the index and aren't adding or removing from the collection.